 We modeled human response in the psychophysical task using a computational observer model (See Methods: Computational Model; [6]).
 In this model, we first simulate the response of the early visual system to the images in our database.
 The model of the visual system incorporates optical blurring, axial chromatic aberration, spatial sampling of the cone mosaic and the Poisson nature of the photopigment isomerization.
 We simulate the response of the long (L), middle (M), and short (S) type photoreceptors of this model eye to each image in our image database.
 We then calculate the dot product of a center surround receptive field (RF) with the retinal images.
 The RF consists of three channels, one each for the L, M, and S channels of the retinal image.
-The size of individual L, M and S channels of the RF matched the extent of the retinal image.
+The size of individual L, M and S channels of the RF was chosen to be equal to the extent of the retinal image.
 The center of the RF was a uniform circular patch the same size as the target object in the images.
 The surround was a uniform square patch of the size of the images except the target object (Figure 6).
 The value of the receptive field in the center and surround were chosen such that the dot product of each channel of the receptive field with a uniform image was zero.

 The response of the computational observer to the standard and comparison images were used in a two alternate forced choice paradigm, similar to the human psychophysics experiments, to obtain the threshold of the computational observer.
 To compare model thresholds with humans, we added a gaussian noise to the receptive response.
 The Gaussian noise had zero mean and its variance was proportional to the dot product of the receptive field with the image.
 The proportionality constant was chosen such that the threshold of the computational model matched the threshold of the mean human observer at covariance scalar equal to zero.
-We calculated the equivalent noise and the rate of threshold increase of the computational observer using the double linear model.
+We calculated the equivalent noise and the rate of threshold increase of the computational observer using the piecewise linear fit.
 These values compare well with the values of the mean human observer (Equivalent noise Human = -2.00 +- 0.42, Model = -1.65; Rate of increase Human = 0.200 + - 0.070, Model = 0.266).

 Discussion: